vitorepsantos/java-8/java-8-design-templates/README.md

-# Java 8 Design Toolbox
+# Java 8 Design Templates
 A collection of recurrent code design solutions.